mdgriffith/style-elements/README.md

 And while we're at it, it wouldn't hurt to have built in support for `animations`, `transitions`, and `media queries` too.

+## Compared to elm-css

+The goal of [elm-css](https://github.com/rtfeldman/elm-css/) library is to provide access _all_ of CSS in a typesafe way.
+This is awesome and incredibly impressive.

+The `style-elements` focuses on simplifying css.

+It does this by

+ * removing parts of css that cause the most trouble
+ * limiting available properties without limiting functionality (i.e. trying to make the CSS language smaller)
+ * setting defaults
+ * providing clean interfaces to the good parts like `media queries`, `flex-box` and `animations`.

+It's meant to be a css preprocessor with css best practices built in.

 #### Create a stylesheet